 All areas of learning and development are of equal importance and inter-connected, three of which are particularly essential in order to promote children’s curiosity and enthusiasm for learning.
 These three prime areas are:

 Oakwood also supports children in four specific areas, through which the prime areas are strengthened and applied:

 The semi-formal creative curriculum provides a thematic approach for all pupils.
 Three topics have been chosen for each year which allow activities to be planned around.

 Methodologies, approaches, access and materials are modified and differentiated according to the needs of individuals within each class.
 Planning of the semi-formal curriculum is undertaken to ensure breadth, balance, depth and progression of learning for all pupils.
 In addition, some aspects of personal and social education are given a high priority and form part of the individual education for each child.

 Pupils access the curriculum though the use of multi – sensory approaches.
 This enables the children to use and integrate their senses, to learn about themselves and the world about them.

 We recognise that all of our learners with complex and multiple needs deserve to have their needs met through high quality teaching and the provision of appropriate learning opportunities.
 They also have an entitlement to a broad, balanced and relevant curriculum.
 Close partnership with parents and carers, along with input from a range of professionals, will be required to provide these entitlements for this group of learners at Oakwood.

-The informal curriculum in SLG has a focus on developing the learner’s understanding both of the world around them and of social interactions and relationships.
+The informal curriculum has a focus on developing the learner’s understanding both of the world around them and of social interactions and relationships.
 It values the process as much as achievement.
 It is flexible in order to be responsive to the needs of the individual learner and it is delivered in an integrated manner incorporating learning, therapy and health needs.
 Tasks are relevant and purposeful to maximise motivation and to help learners make sense of the world around them.
 Curriculum experiences are carefully planned in line with latest research.